sferlix/frankAllSkyCam/README.md

 ## For expert users

-You may want to customize your exposure time, depending on SQM values.
+This software calculates the exposure time thanks to a machine learning algorithm I have trained to derive the SQM.
+Even it is not needed at all, You may want to customize your exposure time, depending on SQM values.
 Pairs "(SQM value, exposure in secs)" are stored in this file:

  ` /home/pi/frankAllSkyCam/sqmexp.csv`